naitian/PV2/_posts/2020-05-25-Modeling-Moments-so-Dear.md

 We know from the lyrics that there are 525,000 moments so dear in one year.
 There are 525,600 minutes.
-That means there is, on average, one moment so dear approximately every 1.001 minutes.
+That means there is, on average, one moment so dear (MsD) approximately every 1.001 minutes.

-It makes sense to model the distribution of our moments so dear as exponential.
+It makes sense to model the distribution of our MsDs (MssD?) as exponential.
 Exponential distributions are frequently used to model "waiting time" problems, because they have a couple of properties, which are reflected in our scenario.